Email FacebookTwitterMenu burgerClose thin

 7. Specific Professions

 Some advisors focus on specific groups of professionals, such as athletes, doctors or dentists, military personnel, government workers, lawyers and educators, among others.
-Specializing in the specific requirements for these professions, whether they work with pensions and other retirement plans, can help you nurture a steady stream of clients.
+Advisors who specialize in these professions, particularly in pension and retirement planning, can build a steady client base.

 High-net-worth individuals are a group of people that have over $1 million in investable assets and often seek financial advice to help them manage large assets.
-This could allow you to focus on fewer clients while maximizing your firm’s income potential.
+Focusing on fewer clients can help maximize your firm’s income potential.

 This is not an exhaustive list of potential target markets for financial advisors.
 You can even branch off of these markets into sub-categories and find other clients.